plpetkov-tech/mila-portfolio/src/arts/winter.md

   - Traditional Art
 description: Acrylic painting with cold tons and accent on the cold beauty of the mountain in winter
 ---
-Acrylic painting with cold tons and accent on the cold beauty of the mountain in winter
+Acrylic painting with cold tons and accent on the cold beauty of the mountain in winter.